Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 # Upgrading

-Defeat and absorb the golden "Treasure" enemy that spawns from the Catalyst on 5 specific levels
+Defeat and absorb the golden "Treasure" enemy that breaks off the Catalyst after damaging it enough on specific levels
-1. Boost to all Weapon stats.
+1. Boost to all stats.
 Gun's material goes from dull grey to shiny metal (Level 1)
 2. Major boost to weapon damage.
 Minor Boost to other stats.
-Projectiles change shape to something more pointy (Level 3)
+Bullets change to more point shape (Level 3)
-3. Major boost to Firerate, absolute stream of bullets at this level.
+3. Major boost to Firerate.
 (Flame effect out gun exhaust) (Level 5)
-4. Boost to all Weapon stats (Flame effect turns into plasma.
-Projectiles now shine a special color) (Level 7)
+4. Boost to all stats (Flame effect turns into plasma.
+Gun becomes golden.
+Projectiles now shine a special color and have a different sound) (Level 7)
 5. 2nd Gun appears in left hand.
+Everything doubled.
 (Show overflowing line of energy along gun tip.
-Guns becomes golden.
 Sliceshot on 2nd gun will have inverted camera controls) (Level 9)

 # Default Player Controls: